 Depending on where you live, you may be able to monetize the green value of your electricity.
-These come in the form of Solar Renewable Energy Credits (SRECS).
-Solar Renewable Energy Credits (SRECs) are credits you can sell on an open market, separately from the physical electricity that your solar modules produce.
+These Solar Renewable Energy Credits (SRECs) are credits you can sell on an open market, separately from the physical electricity that your solar modules produce.
 Think of them like a "voucher" that proves that the electricity from your solar modules is renewable.
 You earn one SREC for every 1,000 kWh (or 1 MWh) of electricity produced by your solar array.
 These SREC "vouchers" are valuable because many utilities have to buy a certain number of them each year to meet sustainability requirements set by the states where they operate.
 Check out our SREC page for more background, explanation of SRECs, and ways you can sell them.